T

 +

 English is widely understood in tourist areas and major attractions in Valencia.
-While many people in the hospitality sector speak English, learning a few basic Spanish phrases like 'Hola' (Hello) and 'Gracias' (Thank you) is always appreciated by locals and can enhance your experience, especially when venturing into less tourist-centric neighborhoods.
+Many hotel staff, restaurant servers, and shop assistants speak English.
+However, learning a few basic Spanish phrases is always appreciated and can enhance your experience, especially when venturing into less touristy neighborhoods.

 +